 Well, it’s not worse, but before you rush out and buy expensive designer bags of grain free dry dog food understand that any kibble requires starch for the cooking process.
 Starch is a carbohydrate that will turn to unwanted sugar your chihuahua can’t process.
 This starch will appear on the packet as tapioca and pea starch, among others.

-Dogs don’t need either grain or carbs (starch) in their diet, as well as making your dog fat it also causes an issue call ‘Leaky Gut Syndrome’.
+Dogs don’t need either grain, rice or carbs (starch) in their diet, as well as making your dog fat it also causes an issue called ‘Leaky Gut Syndrome’.

 What is leaky gut?